Emersoft76/VoIP-Protocols-Comparison-Lab/README.md

 ---

----

 ## How to Use / Como Utilizar

 You can use this repository as a reference for academic studies, technical documentation, or training material on VoIP fundamentals.

 Você pode utilizar este repositório como referência para estudos acadêmicos, documentação técnica ou material de treinamento sobre fundamentos do VoIP.

-## Project Structure / Estrutura do Projeto